stellasphere/facerec.js/README.md

 #### Constructor
 ```
-new FaceRecWebcam(recognizer)
+new facerec.Webcam(recognizer)
 ```
 - **recognizer:** A [FaceRecRecognizer](#FaceRecRecognizer) object
 #### Properties
 *None*

 #### Methods
 - `createWebcam(containerquery)`: Creates a webcam window and overlay automatically.
-If you wish to use a custom webcam window and overlay, use `FaceRecWebcam.customWebcam()`.
+If you wish to use a custom webcam window and overlay, use `facerec.Webcam.customWebcam()`.
   - The `containerquery` argument requires a valid selector query for the container of the webcam.
 (Such as the one used in `document.querySelector` or jQuery)
 - `customWebcam(webcamoverlay,webcamvideo)`: Set a custom webcam overlay and webcam window.
 Both arguments should be an HTML element.
 - `startWebcamRecognition(updaterate)`: Starts recognizing and visualizing facial recognition on the webcam every \*`updaterate`\* milliseconds.